 A Cleaner Approach to Manufacturing and Production

 When was the last time you evaluated waste in your manufacturing process?
 If you want to minimize the materials and energy you use and the wastes you produce, consider implementing cleaner production.
-This internationally accepted sustainable practice originated from an early 1990s 3M corporate protocol and was adopted by the United Nations Environment Programme.
+This internationally accepted sustainable practice originated from an early-1990s 3M corporate protocol and was adopted by the United Nations Environment Program.
 It is a way to approach manufacturing more economically and to produce products that are safer for employees to make, safer for the environment, and that meet consumer demands for sustainable goods.

 Consistent with what is also known as “sustainable manufacturing,” cleaner production asks you to continuously evaluate ways to eliminate waste and maintain cost efficiency throughout the entire product life cycle—from the time raw materials enter the facility to when a product hits the shelves.
 Examples of improvements include producing less wastewater or air pollution, decreasing toxic material use or reducing energy.
 Many industries have realized the benefits of cleaner production.
 For example, the pulp and paper industry cut its water use in half in the last 15 to 20 years, while many breweries in the last 10 years have significantly reduced water usage to 3 gallons of water per gallon of beer produced compared to 4 to 6 gallons previously.